MontanaFair remains open following Monday night's shooting

 UPDATE: AUG.
 16 AT 12:41 P.M.

-MetraPark's Intrim Manager Tim Goodridge released the following statement following the shooting that happened at the MontanaFair Monday night:
+MetraPark's Interim Manager Tim Goodridge released the following statement following the shooting that happened at the MontanaFair Monday night:

 "MontanaFair is open today with a regular schedule of events and attractions.